 A Spin-Off manga of a well-known Eroge, which features the Token Mini-Moe of said game as a Magical Girl...
 Wait, where have we heard this before...?The Ordinary Elementary School Student Illya lives together with her older brother Shirou and her two Guardians.
 She is a good sprinter and enjoys watching Magical Girl anime.
 One day while she is bathing, she ponders about being a Magical Girl herself, flying around with magic, seducing her brother, then suddenly...Her brother comes into the bath... and is knocked out by a talking Magic Wand, which introduces itself as "Magical Ruby-chan".
 Through a combination of sweet-talking, lies, and brute force, it tricks Illya into signing a contract with it and turns her against her will into a Magical Girl.
 To make it worse, she is beaten by the former master of Ruby, Rin Tohsaka, who has come to collect the wand, only to find out that Illya's contract cannot be canceled without Ruby's consent.
 Unable to reclaim Ruby, Rin instead forces Illya to become her servant, who shall help her to collect the 'Class Cards': seven mysterious cards which possess the power to summon the spirits of legendary heroes, and which are currently running wild in Illya's home town...It's largely an Affectionate Parody, both of Fate/stay night and magical girl tropes in general, and doesn't take itself seriously at first.
 And then it does.An anime adaptation of the series aired as part of the Summer 2013 Anime season.
-A second season (adapting 2wei!) will air in Summer 2014.
+A second season (adapting 2wei!) is airing as part of the Summer 2014 Anime season.

 This series contains examples of: